ioannis-e/win32-framework/samples/IFileDialog/readme.txt

 dialogs created by IFileDialog interface more complex to implement than the classic common dialogs.

+The IFileDialog interface can be used to display and choose folders.
+This makes the IFileDialog interface a useful and modern alternative to SHBrowseForFolder and CFolderDialog.

 This sample is based on the CommonFileDialog and the CommFileDialogModes samples that ships with the Windows 7 SDK.
 The original sample can be downloaded from: